 The Secret To Developing Social Media Content at Scale

-[For those of you headed over here straight from Instagram, the link you might be looking for is at the end of this blog post.]
+[For those headed over here straight from Instagram, the link you might be looking for is at the end of this blog post.]

-A little BizDev talk as I throw on my VP Marketing/CMO hat: It’s been a busy past few weeks as my team is working tirelessly to develop marketing strategies for all of our existing practices along with the new location we have coming online in Fall 2019.
+A little BizDev talk as I throw on my VP Marketing/CMO hat: It’s been a busy past few weeks as my team is working tirelessly to develop marketing strategies for our existing practices and the new location we have coming online in Fall 2019.

-We had a great call earlier this month with @thesashagroup, a @vaynermedia company, so I’ve made it a priority to make certain that we sit-down and revisit @GaryVee’s 80pg Content Model page-by-page, ensuring our content, execution, and manpower are all in alignment with company goals.
+We had a great call earlier this month with @thesashagroup, a @vaynermedia company, so I’ve made it a priority to make certain that we are sit-down and revisit @GaryVee’s 80pg Content Model page-by-page, ensuring our content, execution, and workforce are all in alignment with company goals.

-We’re at a crossroads where we need to determine what to outsource and what to scale in-house.
-This is business model soul-searching in it’s rawest form, my friends.
-All I care about is making it good for our entire team and those we serve which can bring a lot of pressure.
-Gotta make the right calls.
+We’re at a crossroads where we must determine what to outsource and scale in-house.
+This is a business model soul-searching in its rawest form, my friends.
+All I care about is making it good for our entire team and those we serve, which can bring a lot of pressure.
+Have to make the right calls.

-I’ve said it before as it literally is our secret sauce: never get romantic about your content by injecting your ego into it.
-There’s a difference between doing what is true to you and doing what you think people will like.
-You’d be amazed the amount of great content you can produce when you document life instead of trying to produce what you think will get you more likes and followers.
-‘Pillar content’ we’re creating for the business today is driven by the fact that we’re telling the truth about what our daily world is like, because I can tell you this: the best content comes from being authentic and true to your heart, and in fact, it’s when you have the most fun!
-People are smart enough to know when they’re being sold some image that’s not worth believing in.
-So wine-taste (experiment), “Move Fast & Break Things” (said Zuckerberg), and most importantly, make sure you have the right peeps around you.
+As it is our secret sauce, I’ve said it before: never get romantic about your content by injecting your ego into it.
+There’s a difference between doing what is true and what you think people will like.
+You’d be amazed at the great content you can produce when you document life instead of trying to produce what you think will get you more likes and followers.
+‘Pillar content’ we’re creating for the business today is driven by the fact that we’re telling the truth about what our daily world is like because I can tell you this: the best content comes from being authentic to your heart, and in fact, it’s when you have the most fun!
+People are smart enough to know when they’re being sold some image that’s not worth believing.
+So wine taste (experiment), “Move Fast & Break Things” (said Zuckerberg), and most importantly, make sure you have the right peeps around you.

-The key to making your career feel a whole less lot like work is actually in the company you keep.
-So enjoy the process, do it with the right people, and make Legacy Decisions (i.e. long-term ones).
+The key to making your career feel a lot less like work is in the company you keep.
+So enjoy the process, do it with the right people, and make Legacy Decisions (i.e., long-term ones).
 Things are changing too rapidly, so always be in learning mode.
 I know we are and always will be.

 Til Next Time!